-Vagaro charges extra for some features you’ll find free with other software.
-It charges $10 a month for form building, something you’ll find free on Fresha Plus or Salon Iris’ Deluxe and higher plans.
+- Built-in (free) client management features: Vagaro charges extra for some features you’ll find free with other software.
+It charges $10 a month for form building, something you’ll find free on Fresha Plus or DaySmart Salon’ Deluxe and higher plans.
 Square gives you a free online store; Vagaro charges $10 a month for this.

-Dissatisfied users said that customer support mishandled problems, lied about fixing them, and did not offer restitution for loss of clientele, even when it admitted it was the software’s fault.
-It should be noted, however, that Vagaro averages a 4.7 out of 5 on user review sites.
-When it works, it’s terrific; when it does not, it’s terrible.
+- Consistency on software performance and good customer support: Dissatisfied users said that customer support mishandled problems, lied about fixing them, and did not offer restitution for loss of clientele, even when it admitted it was the software’s fault.
+However, note that Vagaro averages a 4.7 out of 5 on user review sites.
+It’s terrific when it works; when it does not, it can be a challenge.

-We gave Salon Iris a 4.49 out of 5.
+We gave DaySmart Salon a 4.49 out of 5.
 It scored high across the board, except for price, where it ranks last.
-However, at the second level ($59) plan, you’ll find marketing, time clock, and client loyalty functions—tools you may have to pay extra for, like in Square or Vagaro, or get as a third-party application.
+However, at the second level ($59) plan, you’ll find marketing, time clock, and client loyalty functions—tools you may have to pay extra for with other providers, like Square or Vagaro, or get as a third-party application.

-- Payment processing fee: Salon Iris integrates only with CardConnect and OpenEdge (also known as GlobalPayments Integrated) for payment processing.
-Both come with varying rates and monthly fees, as well as contracts with termination penalties.
+- Payment processing fee: DaySmart Salon integrates only with CardConnect and OpenEdge (also known as GlobalPayments Integrated) for payment processing.
+Both come with varying rates and monthly fees and contracts with termination penalties.
 If you want payment processing without contracts and a flat rate, try Square or Fresha.

 - Hardware costs: Most of the hardware can be purchased through third-party websites.
 It advertises an all-in-one solution, but pricing may depend on the plan you get.

-- Tele-Consulting: Salon Iris’ teleconsultation function lets clients request a virtual appointment and allows you to contact them for video conferencing through the software.
-Built as a response to the isolation caused by the pandemic, it’s nonetheless a great tool for private lessons or appointments that don’t need to be in person.
-While other salon POS software can let you designate virtual appointments, Salon Iris alone lets you work everything through the software.
-(Vagaro has something similar, but uses Zoom.)
+- Teleconsulting: DaySmart Salon’s teleconsultation function lets clients request a virtual appointment and allows you to contact them for video conferencing through the software.
+Built as a response to the isolation caused by the pandemic, it’s nonetheless an excellent tool for private lessons or appointments that don’t need to be in person.
+While other salon POS software can let you designate virtual appointments, DaySmart Salon alone lets you work everything through the software.
+(Vagaro has something similar but uses a Zoom integration.)

-- Online Forms: Salon Iris’ Deluxe, Premier, and Platinum cloud subscribers can create online forms for customers to fill out before or after appointments.
+- Online forms: DaySmart Salon’s Deluxe, Premier, and Platinum cloud subscribers can create online forms for customers to fill out before or after appointments.
 Use this for client intake, consent, or recording client expectations before the appointment.
 You can also use them for feedback surveys after.
-While everyone on the list but Square has this feature, Salon Iris’ is especially customizable and easy to build.
+While everyone on the list but Square has this feature, DaySmart Salon is incredibly customizable and easy to build.

-- Payroll: In the Deluxe and higher plans, you get time clock and payroll tools.
+- Payroll: You get time clock and payroll tools in the Deluxe and higher plans.
 Go up to the Premier plan, and you can set sliding commissions, hourly pay, and overtime rules.
 Vagaro alone offers similar payroll features plus other tools, while Square has a Payroll service that integrates with its POS.

-- Customer Kiosk: This is a great tool for letting walk-ins sign in and take the next available slot, even if you and your employees are busy with customers.
-While you could use Square’s mobile apps to set up something similar, Salon Iris’ is already made for this purpose.
-Vagaro has a kiosk as well, but charges an extra fee for it.
+- Customer kiosk: This is an excellent tool for letting walk-ins sign in and take the next available slot, even if you and your employees are busy with customers.
+While you could use Square’s mobile apps to set up something similar, DaySmart Salon is already made for this purpose.
+Vagaro has a kiosk, but charges an extra fee for it.

-Salon Iris does not have a free plan and is the most expensive of the POS systems on our list.
+- Free plan: DaySmart Salon does not have a free plan and is the most expensive POS system on our list.
 It also does not have a month-to-month credit card processing option.
 For either of these, Square or Fresha are your best bets.

-The plans limit the number of texts and emails you can send.
+- Unlimited marketing campaigns: The plans limit the number of texts and emails you can send.
 For the basic plan, it’s 500 texts and 5,000 emails.
-This can be limiting if you have a large customer list, programmed replies, or marketing.
+This can be limiting if you have an extensive customer list, programmed replies, or marketing.

-MassageBook is cloud-based client management and appointment booking software designed for independent massage therapists but can work for small salons needing the basics.
-While not as extensive in features as more expensive plans like Salon Iris or Vagaro, it offers an online directory where new clients can find you, strong scheduling tools suited to massage, and intake forms and SOAP notes.
+MassageBook is cloud-based client management and appointment booking software designed for independent massage therapists, but can work for small salons needing the basics.
+While not as extensive in features as more expensive plans like DaySmart Salon or Vagaro, it offers an online directory where new clients can find you, strong scheduling tools suited to massage, and intake forms and SOAP notes.

-The basic (Transition) plan is free for the first year, making it a great choice for new businesses.
-It also offers discounts for massage therapists who belong to American Massage Therapy Association (AMTA) and the Associated Bodywork and Massage Professionals (ABMP).
+The basic (Transition) plan is free for the first year, making it a great choice for new businesses and recently licensed massage therapists.
+It also offers discounts for massage therapists who belong to the American Massage Therapy Association (AMTA) and Associated Bodywork and Massage Professionals (ABMP).

 MassageBook earned a solid 3.79 out of 5.
-It lacks inventory, employee, commission, or product tracking, although you can glean some of this information in the Sales reports.
-(Look at Square or Salon Iris for better tools.)
-However, it got perfect scores for price, being cheaper than Salon Iris and Vagaro, and a perfect score for appointment and customer management tools.
-It beat Salon Iris and Vagaro in ease of use and value for price, as well.
+It lacks inventory, employee, commission, and product tracking, although you can glean some of this information in the Sales reports.
+(Look at Square or DaySmart Salon for better tools.)
+However, it got perfect scores for price, being cheaper than DaySmart Salon and Vagaro, and appointment and customer management tools.
+It beat DaySmart Salon and Vagaro in ease of use and value for price.

 - Payment processing: MassageBook integrates with Square and Stripe for payment processing.
-Square rates are 2.6% + 10¢ per swipe/dip/tap and 3.5% + 15¢ for manually entered cards.
-Stripe rates are 2.75% per swipe/dip/tap and 2.9% + 30¢ for manually entered transactions.
-These rates compare well, but if you have your own payment processor, look at Salon Iris or Vagaro.
+These rates compare well, but if you have your payment processor, look at DaySmart Salon or Vagaro.

 - Hardware: The browser-based software works on any tablet and computer, so no specific hardware is required.
 You must purchase chip and contactless card readers independently.